cosmos/ibc/spec/app/ics-100-fungible-token-swap-s16/README.md

 `Maker`: A user that makes or initiates an Order.

-`Taker`: Is the counterparty who takes or responses to an Order.
+`Taker`: Is the counterparty who takes or responds to an order.

 ### Desired Properties

 -   `Permissionless`: no need to whitelist connections, modules, or denominations.
 -   `Gaurantee of exchange`: no occurence of a user receiving tokens without the equivalent promised exchange.
 -   `Escrow enabled`: an account owned by the module will hold tokens and facilitate exchange.
--   `Refundable`: tokens are refunded by escrow when an Order is cancelled
+-   `Refundable`: tokens are refunded by escrow when an orders is cancelled
--   `Basic orderbook`: a store of Orders functioning as a orderbook system
+-   `Basic orderbook`: a store of orders functioning as a orderbook system
--   `Partial filled orders`: allows Takers to partially fill an order by a Maker
+-   `Partial filled orders`: allows takers to partially fill an order by a maker